Internet-of-People/iop-location-based-network/doc/INSTALL.md

     cd build
     cmake ..

-The steps afterwards are more platform-dependent.
-E.g. CMake probably generates Visual Studio project files on Windows, so you have to run the Visual Studio C++ compiler.
-For Linux, a `Makefile` is generated, so you can just execute
+CMake should have successfully generated a `Makefile`, so you can just execute

     make